-Dr. Helen Hanson, a Senior Lecturer in Film, runs a second year English module called “Adaptation: Text, Image, Culture” which directly focuses on the adaptation of texts into film and media.
+A number of English undergraduate and postgraduate courses have traditionally used the collections to enhance the teaching and learning in courses such as Adaptation: Text, Image, Culture run by Dr Helen Hanson, Senior Lecturer in Film, which directly focuses on the adaptation of texts into film and media.
 The museum is used in this module to compliment and facilitate learning about a text’s transformation to the screen, shedding light on the social, historical and economic influences involved in the adaptation process.

-Dr. Joe Kember, Senior Lecturer in Film, runs the second year module “Shots in the Dark” which explores the development of Hollywood cinema from the late 19th to the 21st century.
+Dr James Lyons, Senior Lecturer in Film, runs the module Shots in the Dark which explores the development of Hollywood cinema from the late 19th to the 21st century.
 The module focuses on the economic, social and technological changes that have affected Hollywood cinema and how we respond to it.
 The museum’s collections are used to compliment the study of themes such as the rise of the Hollywood star and fandom, the development of wide-screen cinema and the impact of film merchandise.